davetang/machine_learning/README.md

 Machine learning
 ================

-Machine learning with R and with a focus on biology.
+_Machine Learning is the study of computer algorithms that improve automatically through experience. --Tom Mitchell_

 # Resources

-A list of useful resources for learning about machine learning.
+A list of useful resources for learning about machine learning with an emphasis on biological applications.

 ## Courses